Faithful-Resource-Pack/CompliBot-Submissions/README.md

 - Go to the **Bot** tab, create a bot and copy its token.
 - Rename the **.env.example** file to **.env** and open it using any text editor.
 - Paste in your token after `CLIENT_TOKEN`.
-- Create a file in in `resources/` called `settings.json`, which can be just a set of curly brackets `{}`.
+- Create two files in `resources/` called `settings.json` and `packs.json`, both of which can be just a set of curly brackets `{}`.
 This will be loaded dynamically later but needs to be created first because of GitHub limitations.

 ## API Reference: